HyperionGray/massweb/sphinx/_build/html/_sources/_static/usage.txt

 Let's run through the above code, first we create a |Payload| object, where we add the payload string and a check type list.
-The `check_type_list` marks the vulnerability or vulnerabilities that your payload is testing for.
+The :data:`check_type_list` marks the vulnerability or vulnerabilities that your payload is testing for.
 Valid check types are: